I’m not trying to be rude, but my parents always taught me to speak up if I think something is bogus.

 Nothing is fair in this world.
 You might as well get that straight right now.

 –Sue Monk Kidd, The Secret Life of Bees

 Recent Fair-AIEd activities

 There has been a lot of forward movement in the project despite the setbacks encountered because of the pandemic.
 We’ve been designing the large scale survey which we hope to deploy across primary schools in Ghana in the next few months.
 Access to quality education has been affected by the pandemic, with poorer districts in the Northern regions of Ghana most affected.
-While our aim is to reach as many primary schools as we can realistically access using an online survey (there are approximately 18,530 primary schools in Ghana), we also intend to deploy vans to 100 remote communities across 24 districts, potentially reaching about 7,200 children to generate evidence pertaining to technology perception, understanding, and use.
 We intend to travel to these out-of-school populations to conduct our survey on paper, orally, etc.